 This placement is with a nonprofit that aims to promote freediving and make it accessible to local people through a scholarship program.
 They are looking for volunteers in a few areas, including diving assistance, social marketing and social media, multimedia and a yoga instructor.

 A big incentive for volunteers on this project is being able to level up your freediving skills by taking a course, free of charge.
 After, you’ll be a certified freediver under the Molchanovs system.
 Whether you’re a first-timer or someone wanting to improve on what you already know, it’s a damn cool perk that comes with the job.

-Bohol is a must-visit tourist spot.
+Choosing to stay in Bohol is never a regret.
 You can spend your spare time enjoying the pristine white sand beaches, watching dolphins and standup paddleboarding.
 Not bad, ey?